 Certain groups of women may be more at risk from chronic pain after their breast surgery than others.

-It is entirely expected that women will be very worried and fearful of their future when faced with a cancer diagnosis and impending surgery.
-Women who are very anxious and worried about their operation are at greater risk of acute and chronic postoperative pain – so excessive worry and anxiety is a risk factor.
-This has been found with other operations, not just breast cancer.
-Preoperative preparation is vital; for example, a clear explanation about the operation and recovery process setting out the risks (and benefits) should be undertaken as standard practice.
+It is entirely expected that women will be worried and fearful of their future when faced with a cancer diagnosis and impending surgery.
+Women who are very anxious and worried about their operation are at higher risk of both acute and chronic pain after surgery – so excessive worry and anxiety is a risk factor.
+This has been found with other operations, not just breast cancer surgery.
+It is important that support and information are offered to patients to help manage these feelings.

 If you would like to know more about the sources of evidence consulted for this publication, please click here.